-In 1904, the Olympic Games added the second wrestling event and called freestyle wrestling to the Greco-Roman event, which allowed the wrestlers to use their legs for pushing, lifting and tripping, and they could also hold their opponents above or below the waist.
+In 1904, the Olympic Games added the second wrestling event, called freestyle wrestling, to the Greco-Roman event, which allowed the wrestlers to use their legs for pushing, lifting and tripping, and they could also hold their opponents above or below the waist.

-- The best all-time performing wrestler at the Olympic Games is Japan's Kaori Icho, with four gold medals.
+- The best all-time performing wrestlers at the Olympic Games is Japan's Kaori Icho and cuba's Mijaín López, each with four gold medals.
 See more on the Greatest Olympic Wrestlers.